LegoGwin/fabric_showcase/README.md

 The solution is structured around three Lakehouses—**bronze**, **silver**, and **gold**—corresponding to the standard medallion pattern.

 From an operational perspective, the architecture is metadata-driven.
 Each pipeline retrieves its configuration from the `meta_data` SQL database.
 Currently, the metadata is sourced from an Excel file and refreshed prior to pipeline execution.
 Orchestration is handled by the `control_jobs` pipeline, which accepts a job ID as a parameter and executes the required sequence of tasks.
-Execution order is governed by the `dataset_lineage` metadata, which defines table dependencies and allows task batches to run in the correct order.
+Execution order is governed by the `dataset_lineage` metadata, which defines table dependencies and allows task batches to ru...

+---

 ### 📊 Sample: `dataset_lineage` Metadata